Skip to content

 • Pine Valley Community Hospital: http://localhost:9090/pinevalley/

-The request method is POST and the format of the request URL expected by the back-end services is http://localhost:9090/grandoaks/categories/{category}/reserve.
+The request method is POST and the format of the request URL expected by the back-end services is as below. http://localhost:9090/grandoaks/categories/{category}/reserve

-Let's create three different HTTP endpoints for the above services.
+Let's create three different HTTP connections for the above services.

 Property Value Description

-URI Template http://localhost:9090/grandoaks/categories/{uri.var.category}/reserve The template for the request URL expected by the back-end service.
+Base URL http://localhost:9090/grandoaks The base of the request URL for the back-end service.

-4. Similarly, create the HTTP endpoints for the other two hospital services using the URI Templates given below:
+8. Similarly, create the HTTP connections for the other two hospital services using the Base URLs given below:

-You have now created the three endpoints for the hospital back-end services that will be used to make appointment reservations.
+You have now created the three connections for the hospital back-end services that will be used to make appointment reservations.

 Tip

-You can also create a single endpoint where the differentiation of the hospital name can be handled using a variable in the URI template.
+You can also create a single connection where the differentiation of the hospital name can be handled using a variable in the relative path of an operation.
 See the tutorial on Exposing Several Services as a Single Service.

-Using three different endpoints is advantageous when the back-end services are very different from one another and/or when there is a requirement to configure error handling differently for each of them.
+Using three different connections is advantageous when the back-end services are very different from one another and/or when there is a requirement to configure error handling differently for each of them.

 Create a REST API